SeboLab/nao_tutorial/README.md

 2. Open a terminal, cd to this repository, and run `python2 hello_world.py` because NAO is using python version 2.7.

 ## Acknowledgment
 This tutorial is written by Timmy Lin.
-If you encounter any questions, please reach out to him via tinghan@uchicago.edu We thank Sarah for the original source code in ``hello_world.py``.
+If you encounter any questions, please reach out to him via tinghan@uchicago.edu.
+We thank Sarah for the original source code in ``hello_world.py``.